ICTTech-03/oxygen/README.md

 # Basic Bot
 A basic bot I made because I had nothing better to do.

+# Note for how constant djs constantly updates themselves, a few things might be depreciated so you'll have to make a few changes

 # Adding commands
 All commands are in a folder determining their classification.
 Commands in the `sudo` folder are not indexed or shown by the `help` command.